pvcraven/networking-class/source/labs/data_link/data_link.rst

 Vocabulary
 ^^^^^^^^^^

-When you are ready, explain each of the following concepts:
+Explain each of the items below.
+Do this orally or via written report.

 Media Access Control
 	* CSMA, plus `CSMA/CD`_ and `CSMA/CA`_